NGAA-East HAPPY HOUR

 The event usually starts at noon.
 A picnic lunch, consisting of cold lunch meats, cheeses, bread/buns, prepared fruit and veggie trays, chips and dips, and water/soda, is usually served.
 The cost is around $20 per person which includes the wine-tasting fee and picnic lunch.
 It is about a 50-minute drive from Tysons Corner via the toll road without traffic.

 NGAA-East and the Association of Mapping Seniors (AMS) are holding a wine tasting and BBQ lunch at Hiddencroft Vineyards on Friday, September 28, 2018.
 Paul Mich (NGAA-East Treasurer) and Amber Beall (AMS President) are the coordinators.
-Costs and specifics will be decided later this summer.
+Costs and specifics are found in the FLYER HERE.
 Please plan to join us for the afternoon.
 Save the date on your planning calendar now!

 first in this series of oral history interviews is with three people